Aroostook Post |

 Meductic Indian Fort (National Historic Site)

 A Maliseet Indian stockaded stronghold located in the Meductic Flat area of the Saint John River, near the mouth of the Eel River.
-Early European explorers reported finding there a roughly rectangular stockade, constructed of logs bound together with spruce roots and supported by earth and rocks, the whole being surrounded by a defensive trench.
+Early European explorers reported finding a roughly rectangular stockade, constructed of logs bound together with spruce roots and supported by earth and rocks, the whole being surrounded by a defensive trench.
 Within the stockade was a long house, where councils were held, and facilities for storing provisions.
 A short distance from the stockade was the village proper.
+A French Jesuit mission Saint Jean Baptiste was established here in 1717, although a mission may have been located here since the 1680's.
+The village was abandoned by 1760, and the mission church was closed in 1767.
 Archaeological excavations of the site occurred in the 1960s.
 A Historic Sites and Monuments Board of Canada plaque is located nearby along the Trans-Canada Highway.
-The site, now flooded by the Mactaquac Hydro Dam, is located north of town.
+The site, now flooded by the Mactaquac Hydro Dam (built 1968), is located north of town.

 Fort Nashwaak (National Historic Site)